tylerhutcherson/LLM-VectorDB-Bootcamp/README.md

 # Vector Database + LLM Bootcamp

-This repository contains the code for the LLM Bootcamp hosted by Data Science Dojo.
+This repository contains the code for the LLM Bootcamp hosted by Data Science Dojo and Redis.

 ## Getting Started